opencoff/go-mph/README.md

   `Find()` method.
 A convenience method `Lookup()` elides errors and only returns the value and a boolean.

-## Example Program
-There is a working example of the `DBWriter` and `DBReader` APIs in the file *example/mphdb.go*.
-This example demonstrates the following functionality:

-- add one or more space delimited key/value files (first field is key, second field is value)
-- add one or more CSV files (first field is key, second field is value)
-- Write the resulting MPH DB to disk
-- Read the DB and verify its integrity

-First, lets run some tests and make sure chd is working fine:
+First, lets run some tests and make sure mph is working fine:

 ```sh